-Infiltrometers will be used to measure the infiltration rate of shallow material in the stream channels and surficial deposits at selected locations in the study area.
-Infiltrometer data collection is scheduled for the summer of 2017.
+Infiltrometers were used to measure the infiltration rate of shallow material in the stream channels and surficial deposits at selected locations in the study area.
+Infiltrometer data were collected in August/September of 2017.

-USGS personnel setting up infiltrometer in preparation for data collection at a study site in California’s Mojave Desert.
+USGS personnel setting up infiltrometer in preparation for data collection.

 A field method for measurement of infiltration (Johnson, 1963)